kynetx/Fuse-API/docs/Using_the_JavaScript_SDK.md

 ```<year>``` and ```<month>``` are strings.
 Months must be two characters (i.e. ```"08"``` for August, not ```8```).

-The fuel summary contains the following elements for each vehicle:
+___Callback___ The callback function will see an array of objects that have the following properties:

 - cost &mdash; total cost of all fillups in the given month
 - distance &mdash; total distance driven between fillups